 - 1. The full amount, before any payroll deductions, of wages and salaries, overtime pay, commissions, fees, tips and bonuses, and other compensation for personal services; - 2.
-Any regular monetary contribution to the household from any source, including but not limited to payments received from Zelle, CashApp, Venmo, or any virtual source. - 3.
 The net income from operation of a business or profession, including any withdrawal of cash or assets from the operation of the business.
 Expenditures for business expansion or amortization of capital indebtedness shall not be used as deductions in determining the net income from a business.
 An allowance for the straight-line depreciation of assets used in a business or profession may be deducted as provided in IRS regulations.
-Withdrawals of cash or assets will not be considered income when used to reimburse the family for cash or assets invested in the business; - 4.
+Withdrawals of cash or assets will not be considered income when used to reimburse the family for cash or assets invested in the business; - 3.
 Interest, dividends, and other net income of any kind from real or personal property.
 Expenditures for amortization of capital indebtedness shall not be used as deductions in determining net income.
 An allowance for the straight-line depreciation of real or personal property is permitted.
-Withdrawals of cash or assets will not be considered income when used to reimburse the family for cash or assets invested in the property; - 5.
+Withdrawals of cash or assets will not be considered income when used to reimburse the family for cash or assets invested in the property; - 4.
 If the Family has Net Family Assets in excess of \$5,000, Annual Income shall include the greater of the actual income derived from all Net Family Assets or a percentage of the value of such Assets based on the current HUD passbook savings rate.
-The rate will be used to calculate imputed asset income for all applicants and participants; - 6.
-The full amount of periodic payments received from social security, annuities, insurance policies, retirement funds, pensions, disability or death benefits, alimony, child support and other similar types of periodic receipts; - 7.
-Payments in lieu of earnings, such as unemployment and disability compensation, worker's compensation, and severance pay; - 8.
+The rate will be used to calculate imputed asset income for all applicants and participants; - 5.
+The full amount of periodic payments received from social security, annuities, insurance policies, retirement funds, pensions, disability or death benefits, and other similar types of periodic receipts; - 6.
+Payments in lieu of earnings, such as unemployment and disability compensation, worker's compensation, and severance pay; - 7.
 All welfare assistance payments (Temporary Assistance to Needy Families, General Assistance) received by or on behalf of any family member;